 In the following, we provide an overview of the current state of the scholarly discourse along the aforementioned areas.
-While our aim was to present a comprehensive and contemporary overview of this discourse.
-However, it is important to acknowledge that new and pertinent studies may have emerged by the time of the publication of this article.
+While our aim was to present a comprehensive and contemporary overview of this discourse, it is, however, important to acknowledge that new and pertinent studies may have emerged by the time of the publication of this article.